ipoposg/lightweight-url-shortener/README.md

 https://s.keechun.me

-Default login password: qwerty
+Default login password: qwerty (for self-hosted instances)

-Please run convert.py to convert your password into SHA256 format, to be inserted into app.py.
+Please run convert.py to convert your password into SHA256 format to be inserted into app.py.